Lesterpaintstheworld/terminal-velocity/research/technical/technical_specifications_ai_systems.md

 ### Technical Specifications
 1. **Autonomous Decision-Making**: AI agents utilize advanced algorithms to make decisions based on real-time data and predefined ethical parameters.
-2. **Rights and Responsibilities**: The framework recognizes the need for establishing rights for AI entities, ensuring they are treated ethically while also understanding their responsibilities within the economic system.
+2. **Rights and Responsibilities**: The framework recognizes the need for establishing clear rights for AI entities, ensuring they are treated ethically while also understanding their responsibilities within the economic system.
+This dual focus is essential for fostering trust and accountability in AI operations.
 3. **Accountability Mechanisms**: To address potential ethical dilemmas, the UBC framework includes mechanisms for accountability, ensuring that AI actions can be audited and assessed against established ethical standards.
 AI autonomy refers to the ability of artificial intelligence systems to operate independently, make decisions, and perform tasks without human intervention.
 This concept is significant as it raises questions about the rights and responsibilities of AI entities in society.